 What is cystitis?

 The word cystitis is derived from the Greek words 'cyst ', meaning bladder, and 'itis ', meaning inflammation.
-Inflammation of the bladder may or may not be caused by an infection.
 In over 60 per cent of cases, cystitis is caused by a bacterial infection - this is known as bacterial cystitis.
 In the remainder of cases some other factor is responsible for the inflammation - this type of cystitis is known as interstitial cystitis.
 Cystitis is suffered mainly by women but can also affect men.

 What are the symptoms of cystitis?

 The symptoms of cystitis vary in form and severity.
 If they are not recognised and treated quickly, they will become more severe.
 Pain when passing urine is one of the first signs of cystitis.
-It may start as a twinge at the end of passing urine but if not treated promptly will progress to pain often described as feeling like broken glass is being passed.
+It may start as a twinge at the end of passing urine but if not treated promptly will progress to severe pain on passing urine (some women describe it as feeling like broken glass is being passed).
 Urgency to pass urine and a need to pass urine more frequently than usual are also common symptoms.
 In severe bacterial cystitis, bleeding may occur - this can happen quickly in women who have had previous attacks.
 Backache and fever may also start when bleeding has occurred - this may mean that the infection is also affecting the kidneys.
 The early signs of cystitis may become familiar to frequent sufferers.

 What causes cystitis?